gopala-kr/ldr/README.md

 [[more on redux](https://github.com/gopala-kr/weekend-with-github/blob/master/Projects-Blogs/01-react-ecosystem/Redux.md)]

 ## Relay & GraphQL
-As discussed above Flux and Redux are data handling patterns to keep your UI in sync.
+As discussed above Flux and Redux are data handling patterns to keep our UI in sync.
 When a user interaction happens, they update the state and trigger rerendering.

 But, how do we get the data that a component needs from a server, and then update the server when the user makes changes?

 Relay takes care of this problem.
-It makes it easy to fetch data from the server as part of your data flow.
+It makes it easy to fetch data from the server as part of our data flow.
 In order to do this, Relay needs to know what data each component needs from the server.
 This is where GraphQL comes in.

 > [Relay](https://facebook.github.io/relay/docs/getting-started.html) is an open source project by Facebook that exposes a framework they have been using internally for years.
 It is the glue that binds components written in React to data fetched from a GraphQL server.